Alabama School of Mathematics and Science: School traditions

 Events are held by the Student Engagement Team for the entertainment, enrichment, and teambuilding of students.
 All traditions are beloved by students and have been part of the culture for years or decades.
 Though some traditions come and go, there are always rituals that permeate the student body and fill the campus with life.

 Goofy Olympics

 Goofy Olympics is held in the fall, when a typical high school might hold a homecoming football game.
 On Spirit Day, classes end earlier in the afternoon.
 Students dress up in their hall colors and meet up at West Campus to partake in a series of competitions between the residence halls.
 The selection of competitions changes each year, but always includes a race through an inflatable obstacle course.

 Geekfest

-In fall of 2004, Mike Zambrano (President of high fantasy club), Matt McCawley (President of DDR club), and Licki Kallenberg, Anindo Sarker (Anime club) organized a large, entertainment-oriented event that involved the whole student body.
-Due to its popularity, the event became a school tradition, generally held twice a year.
-The principal organizers for 2005/2006 were Jonathan Kush and Jean-Jacques DeLisle (presidents of the anime and RPG clubs respectively).
-The current organization of geekfest is not handled by these clubs but instead operates as an independent organization.

 This event includes activities that are predominantly associated with "Geek" culture, such as anime and/or film showings, a LAN party for PCs, independent console games, board games, card games, DDR, Guitar Hero, as well as other events.